loighic/loighic.github.io/_pages/macro/pt3a/fiscal_1.md

 As we discussed in the section on [unemployment](https://loighic.net/macro/unemployment_2/), wages are *sticky downward*.
 Recall that there are a number of possible reasons why they are, but the effect is that, when demand for labor declines, wages don't adjust downward (as we expect that they would based on the supply and demand model).
 Consequently, we end up with some amount of cyclical unemployment.

+But wages are only ***sticky*** downward.
+They aren't ***stuck***.
+They will, over time, adjust, at which point, although wages will be a little bit lower, everyone who wants a job at the prevailing wage will have one.

-Although wages are sticky downward, they will, over time, adjust, and so one solution to a recession is just to wait for this to happen.
+So, one solution to a recession is just to wait for this to happen.
 When it does, aggregate demand will increase, and the point where AD is equal to SRAS will move closer to potential GDP.
-Because wages are sticky, however, this can take a long time and high unemployment (and its effects) is a serious problem that generally requires a more immediate response.
+Because wages are sticky, however, this can take a long time and high unemployment is a serious problem that seems to require a more immediate response.

 Hence, to get out of recessions, most governments turn to **fiscal policies**: the use of government spending and tax policy to influence the path of the economy over time.
 The rational here is easy to see if we recall the components of aggregate demand (consumption, investment, government spending, and net exports).
 The government can---in a way that no individual consumer or firm can---increase or decrease aggregate demand through its own spending and by raising or lowering taxes.